google/WebFundamentals/README.md

 ## Build the auto-generated files
 Some files (contributors includes, some pages for updates, showcases, etc) are automatically generated.
-You'll need to do that the first time you clone the repo, then any time you add a case study, update, etc. To build those files, run:
+The first time you clone the repo and run `npm install`, this is done for you.
+However, when you add a case study, update, etc., you'll need to re-build those files using:

 ```
 gulp build